Old Charges

 The Old Charges is the name given to a collection of approximately one hundred and thirty documents written between the 14th and 18th centuries.
-Most of these documents were initially in manuscript form and later engraved or printed, all originating from England or Scotland.
+Most of these documents were initially in manuscript form and later engraved or printed, all originating from England.
 These documents describe the duties and functioning of masons' and builders' guilds, as well as the mythical history of the craft's creation.
 It is within these fundamental texts, particularly the Regius poem (1390), also known as the Halliwell manuscript, and the Cooke manuscript (1410) for England, as well as the Schaw Statutes (1598) and the Edinburgh manuscript (1696) for Scotland, that speculative Freemasonry draws its sources.
 However, from a historical perspective, it does not claim a direct lineage with the operative lodges of that era.

 History

-Overview

-Studied and rediscovered since the mid-19th century, these approximately 130 texts are grouped under the generic term of Old Charges, or Ancient Devoirs.
+Studied and rediscovered since the mid-19th century, these approximately 130 texts are grouped under the generic term of Old Charges, or Old Charges.
 Most of them are manuscripts, and some versions were engraved or printed, spanning from the late 14th century to the mid-18th century.
 They are all of English origin, with no equivalent on the continent.
 The structure of the manuscripts is identical, presenting a legendary history of the craft's creation, praise for the seven traditional liberal arts, and an enumeration of the ethical and regulatory duties of the masons involved in construction.